 10. Thirst (2009)

 Park Chan-wook, one of the best directors to come out of South Korea, built a cult following post his most famous film, ‘Oldboy’ (2003).
-His vampire work in ‘Thirst’ won his the Jury Prize at the Cannes film festival in 2009.
+His vampire work in ‘Thirst’ won him the Jury Prize at the Cannes film festival in 2009.
 It tells the story of a good, Roman Catholic priest who admirably volunteers for a new experimental vaccine.
 An accident turns him into a Vampire and unleashes a rage of blood-thirst, and sexual desire for his friend’s young wife.
-He tires to satiate himself without causing any harm, but soon things go horribly, horribly wrong.
-The film starts of as a penetrating examination of fallen human nature but by its end becomes an extraordinary spectacle of blood and violence.
+He tries to satiate himself without causing any harm, but soon things go horribly, horribly wrong.
+The film starts off as a penetrating examination of the complex human nature but by the end, it becomes an extraordinary spectacle of blood and violence.

 Read More: Best Comic Book Movies of All Time